himanshukumar8/url-shortener/NOTES.md

 - AI generated a better .gitignore template which excluded virtual environments and cache files and other unwanted files.

-The AI-generated modifications underwent human review to guarantee proper adjustments.
+The AI-generated modifications is checked by me to guarantee proper adjustments.

 All other project components including main logic routing tests and structure were independently implemented.